ProfDrLuigi/wired-bot/README.md

   	git clone https://github.com/ProfDrLuigi/tgpt
  	cd tgpt
   	bash build.sh
-Rename your desired binary in the build folder to "tgpt" and copy it to your wired-bot folder.
+Rename your desired binary in the build folder to

+	wired-tgpt

+and copy it to your wired-bot folder.

 If you want to start tgpt in background you must set this in wired-bot.sh

 	gpt_autostart=yes